Laggg/neural-env-surviv/README.md

 <div align="center">

-*This repo is support for [a global project](https://github.com/Laggg/ml-bots-surviv.io) - to create a smart ML bot for a browser-based multiplayer online battle royale game [surviv.io](https://surviv.io/)*
+*This repo is support for [a global project](https://github.com/Laggg/ml-bots-surviv.io) - to create a smart ML bot for a browser-based multiplayer battle royale game [surviv.io](https://surviv.io/)*

 </div>